engakob/AI-Q-Reinforcement-Learning-Snake/README.md

 According to the Q-Learning algorithm, the program has to scan all possible state-action pairs before deciding the next action, which is based on given rewards.
 As the program runs, the Q table becomes bigger and bigger which will increase the training time.

-The program will generate a 'logs' text-file while training.
+The program will generate a 'logs' text-file while training, which can be plotted by the Plot.py file.

-I will add a new Python file soon, which will plot the accuracy of the model similar to the graph below.

 ### Requirements
 Python 2 or 3\